Tent: Emergency

 Tents are often used in humanitarian emergencies, such as war, earthquakes and fire.
 The primary choice of tents in humanitarian emergencies are canvas tents, because a cotton canvas tent allows functional breathability while serving the purpose of temporary shelter.
 Tents distributed by organisations such as UNHCR are made by various manufacturers, depending on the region where the tents are deployed, as well as depending on the purpose.

-At times, however, these temporary shelters become a permanent or semi-permanent home, especially for displaced people living in refugee camps or shanty towns who can't return to their former home and for whom no replacement homes are made available.
+At times, however, these temporary shelters become a permanent or semi-permanent home, especially for displaced people living in refugee camps or shanty towns who can not return to their former home and for whom no replacement homes are made available.

 Homelessness

-Tents have been increasingly used as shelter for homeless people in the U.S., especially for those in California, Oregon, and Washington.
-Encampments have spiked in usage and living in the mid-to-late 2010s.
-Tent cities, places of high number of tents inhabited by homeless and travelers/vagabonds have also, are also commonly found in major cities in the South, including Austin, Texas, which had passed a restriction on homeless encampments in May 2021.
+Tents have been increasingly used as shelter for homeless people in the U.S., especially California, Oregon, and Washington.
+Encampments spiked in the mid-to-late 2010s.
+These tent cities housing many homeless and travelers/vagabonds have also, are also commonly found in major cities in the South, including Austin, Texas, which had passed a restriction on homeless encampments in May 2021.